craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Slimknife
 You have spent your life before adventure in the dreary villages of the [[Westlick Mossland]].
-As an agent of [[Baron Avory]].
-You placed items in certain locations, spoke odd phrases to certain peoples, copied documents you didn't understand, and slit the throats of targets whose name or crime you did not dare ask.
-Your life is calm, and simple.
-So long as you keep your curiosity to yourself.
+As an agent of [[Baron Avory]], you placed items in certain locations, spoke odd phrases to certain peoples, copied documents you didn't understand, and slit the throats of targets whose name or crime you did not dare ask.
+Your life is calm, simple, and profitable.
+So long as you can keep your curiosity to yourself.

 > In addition to their multitude of interests, the [[Slimknives]] have recently organized the [[SEASEC|South-Eastern Alliance of Security]], a Private Military Conglomerate that acts in service to the Barons of the [[Slimknives]], [[Dampguard]], and [[Riphounds]].